LilyTronics/lily_data_logger_software/docs/main_view.rst

 The main view has the following sections:

 1. The toolbar.
 The toolbar contains the main controls for using the application.
+  The toolbar contains the following buttons, left to right:
   * New configuration: create a new configuration.
   * Open configuration: open an existing configuration.
 At the right of the button is a small arrow.
     Clicking on that arrow shows a list of recently opened configurations.